equim/matrix3/README.md

 # matrix³

-This is matrix³, an experimental mv3 content policy manager.

-This extension is inspired by [uMatrix](https://github.com/gorhill/uMatrix), but built on `declarativeNetRequest`.
+This is matrix³, an experimental content policy manager, inspired by [umatrix](https://github.com/gorhill/uMatrix), but built on `declarativeNetRequest`.

-It looks like this -- it adds a sidepanel that lets you enable or disable web features.
+It looks like this -- it adds a sidepanel that lets you enable or disable web features for each site.

 <img width="303" src="https://github.com/user-attachments/assets/aaa3d687-cf5d-432a-b38b-f4b02454843a" />

-This extension basically provides an interface to `Content-Security-Policy`, so familiarity with the CSP3 specification is recommended.
+This extension basically just provides an interface to `Content-Security-Policy`, so familiarity with the CSP3 specification is a bonus.
+It is currently just a prototype.

 ## Installation